ptagseth/kanoa-software/docs/kanoa-ops-analysis/kpi-matrix.md

 ![kpi-matrix](/img/kpi-matrix/KPIMatrixView.png)

 ## Login
-In upper right corner - click login icon.
+To login, in the upper right corner - click the login icon.
-Use your ID and Password to log in to the application.
+Use your ID and Password to login to the application.

 ![kpi-matrix](/img/kpi-matrix/UpperRightMenu.png)

 ### User Permissions
-Once logged in, you can hover over the login icon and see your current roles.
+Once logged in, you can hover over the login icon and see your current roles for the application.

 ![kpi-matrix](/img/kpi-matrix/MatrixPermissions.png)

 ### Logout
-Click the logout icon next to the login icon to log out of the application.
+Click the logout icon next to the login icon to logout of the application.

 ### Roles & Permissions
+The roles granted to the users of the application have different permissions.

 #### Division Admin
 The Division Admin can view all matrices, both public and private.
 They can create, edit and delete their own matrices.